ANSWERED ON THIS PAGE:

 In comparison to the IVDD, IVDR 2017/746 is based on a life-cycle approach to ongoing CE Marking compliance rather than being concentrated on the pre-approval stage.
 Procedures for conformity assessment will become more complicated for most manufacturers as they transition away from self-certification, with Technical Documentation undergoing Notified Body assessment in the majority of cases.

 You will need to prepare for intense scrutiny of your analytical and clinical performance data and Performance Evaluation Report (PER), which will require continuing updates.
-You will also face more stringent post-market surveillance requirements, need to conduct Post-Market Performance Follow-up (PMPF), and be expected to produce Period Safety Update Reports (PSUR) for Class C and D devices.
-Our white paper introducing the IVDR has more details about the differences from IVDD
+You will also face more stringent post-market surveillance requirements, need to conduct Post-Market Performance Follow-up (PMPF), and be expected to produce Periodic Safety Update Reports (PSUR) for Class C and D devices.
+Our white paper provides more detail about the IVD Medical Device Clinical Performance Evaluation Studies.

 Identifying compliance gaps for EU IVDR 2017/746